1Password/for-open-source/README.md

 ### Pulumi.Onepassword
 The 1Password resource provider for Pulumi lets you use 1Password resources in your Pulumi Infrastructure as Code deployments.
-Based on the official !Password terraform provider. https://github.com/SimCubeLtd/pulumi-onepassword
+Based on the official !Password terraform provider.
+The provider is available in C#, Typescript, Python and Go. https://github.com/SimCubeLtd/pulumi-onepassword